aimnhsni/ANPR-Java/README.md

+Im usinig OpenCV library in this project and the accuracy is about 70%.

 1. Create new java project file.
 2. Import the source code file to any IDE that compatible to JAVA file.
 3. Import all Ondrej dataset in the java project file.